oblac/jodd-site/doc/petite/1+index.md

 ## Reasons why

 *Petite* is one of the lightest Java DI container around.
 Still, it supports sufficient most of features offered by other containers.
-To some it may resemble to [Guice][1]{: .external} (due to annotations usage): and yes it does, but *Petite* was developed way before and it still has some conceptual differences.

 Here are the key features: